jordwest/prism/docs/JOURNAL.md

 Done and also improved error handling, much easier to see what's going on now when errors and their locations are well reported.
 Not quite as good as a proper debugger but good enough for now.

 Next up is sending the tile data to the client.
 This might involve some generic array serialization.

+So many tangents...
+I think I've got serialization working (but not deserialization), but that led to writing a unit test runner, and now trying to implement a basic version of the runner in rust to see if the serialization tests will pass.
+This whole project is bringing together so many things I've been thinking about for a long time and it's very exciting.